RedisLabs/redislabs-docs/content/rc/administration/system-logs.md

   {{<image filename="images/rc/system-logs-export.png" alt="Use the export all button in the top right to export all logs to a CSV file">}}{{< /image >}}

-* Use the refresh button displayed in the top right of the page to refresh the system logs.
+* Use the refresh button to refresh the system logs.

   {{<image filename="images/rc/system-logs-refresh.png" alt="Use the refresh button in the top right to refresh the system logs">}}{{< /image >}}